CodingGarden/faqs/README.md

 3. Be considerate.
 4. Be open minded.

+## What are the available commands in the chat?

+See the list of chat commands here: https://coding.garden/commands

 ## Why is everyone typing !drop?

 This is the drop game!
 The garden of seedlings at the bottom center of my screen are all of the drops that have landed there.